vmware-labs/webassembly-language-runtimes/python/examples/README.md

 ### Installing dependencies to the pre-compiled PYTHONPATH

 To set up the dependencies we will need `pip3` (or `python3 -m pip`) on the development machine, to download and install the necessary dependencies.
-The most straightforward way of doing this is by running pip with `--target` pointing the path that is already pre-compiled into the `python.wasm` binary.
+The most straightforward way of doing this is by running pip with `--target` pointing to the path that is already pre-compiled into the `python.wasm` binary.
 Namely, `usr/local/lib/python3.11/`

 However, we could use this approach only with the version where the python interpreter is not packed with the standard libraries.
 In this case the host folder with the standard libraries (along with the extra dependencies that we installed) will be pre-opened to the proper location within the Wasm application at runtime.